CubistMerge: Spatial-Preserving Token Merging For Diverse ViT Backbones: Methods

 \subsection{Spatial-Aware Token Matching}

 \textbf{Graph Construction.} Since our 2D reduction operates on each row and column independently, tokens within each subset naturally form a linear arrangement based on their spatial positions.
 Motivated by this, we use a \textbf{path graph} to further preserve spatial coherence, where each token only connects to its adjacent neighbors within the same row or column.
-This design ensures that merged tokens maintains the original relative spatial positions of their constituent tokens, which is critical for 2D positional embeddings~\citep{MVitV2, rope}.
+This design ensures that merged tokens maintain the original relative spatial positions of their constituent tokens, which is critical for 2D positional embeddings~\citep{mvitv2, rope}.
+Additionally, path graphs minimize the number of edges by connecting only adjacent tokens, reducing the complexity of computing similarity scores from $O(N^2)$ to $O(N)$ compared to global token merging algorithms such as ToMe~\citep{tome} that computes all pairwise token similarities.

+Our path graph construction enforces a strict adjacency constraint: tokens can only merge with their immediate spatial neighbors.
+This guarantees that the merged token's position maintains the original spatial ordering of its constituent tokens.
+In contrast, global matching approaches like ToMe~\citep{tome} merging across the entire token sequence: a token at position $0$ may merge with one at position $W-1$, with the resulting merged token placed at $(W-r_w)-1$.
+Such long-range merging fundamentally disrupts the spatial correspondence between token positions and their original locations.
+While some spatially-aware methods like GTP-ViT~\citep{gtpvit} incorporate spatial proximity as a factor of consideration, they do not enforce adjacency as a hard constraint.
+Consequently, these methods still permit merging between spatially distant tokens when similarity scores favor such pairings, failing to guarantee preservation of relative spatial relationship in the output token arrangement.

 \textbf{Edge Selection.} The naive optimal approach would be to select the top-k most similar edges from the path graph for merging.
 However, this can create processing dependencies which limit parallelization when three or more adjacent tokens must be merged.
 For example, three adjacent tokens must be merged as either $((i, j), k)$ or $(i, (j, k))$, which requires two steps.
 In general, these dependency chains can grow, requiring either a linear or logarithmic number of steps, depending on the implementation.